Encrypted ID (7:30 min)

 For the Salesforce GET to identify the record based on the encrypted ID, the GET conditions must be updated to use the new Encrypted ID Salesforce field instead of the record ID.

-Now you will be able to pass the encrypted ID through the URL to display the contact information without risking the user accessing another contact’s information.
+Now, you can pass the encrypted ID through the URL to display the contact information without risking the user accessing another contact’s information.